 There are two types of stablecoins:

 - Fiat-collateralized coins (e.g. Tether, USDC coin):

 These stablecoins maintain reserves of equivalent value per minted coin (i.e. to mint a new Tether coin, Tether must keep $1 in their reserves).
 USD Coin $USDC ws is pegged to the U.S. dollar.
 It is the second-largest stablecoin by market capitalization.

 - Crypto-collateralized coins (e.g. DAI):

-The value of these stablecoins are pegged via smart protocols voted by DAOs (decentralized autonomous organizations).
+These stablecoins' value is pegged via smart protocols voted by DAOs (decentralized autonomous organizations).
 The biggest of these is MakerDAO, behind the DAI coin.
-It uses smart contract technology and Ethereum’s value to achieve stability of Dai token.
+It uses smart contract technology and Ethereum’s value to achieve the stability of the Dai token.

 For example, Maker token holders can vote on the collateral ratio of various crypto assets to algorithmically peg the value of DAI to $1.
 If the collateral ratio of Ethereum is 200%, it means that to mint $100 of DAI, $200 worth of Ether must be deposited.

 It’s like if a bank collateralized your house to get a loan, Maker does the same with your crypto assets.
 At 2:1, if the value dropped by over 50% your crypto position would be liquidated to cover the loan.

 Stablecoins in crypto are a way to take advantage of crypto without the high risk of dealing with volatility.